martrapp/astro-vtbot/README.md

 - `<VtBotDebug />`: A Debugging component that logs the events and their data as they occur.

-#### Ideas for upcomming components

-- A linter component that helps you identify problems when setting up transitions.
+- `<Linter>`: A linter component that helps you identify problems when setting up transitions.

 ## Todo list

 - find & fix bugs
 - provide additional components and demos
-- replace `<xmp>` with something more stable.
-Maybe it would be helpful to move content heavy pages to mdx.